batatavadaX/testgtu/README.md

-# testgtu
+# mygtu

-you can use an userbot and run
+`download gtu old papers with async downloader on average you can download 20 pdf of ~250KB in 2 min`

 ```py
 pip3 install --no-cache git+https://github.com/batatavadaX/testgtu@gtu-z